ONEcampaign/oda_cookbook/src/oda_data_package.md

 | 2018 | total_oda_official_definition | 4          | France     | EUR      | constant | 10863.209771 |
 | 2018 | total_oda_official_definition | 5          | Germany    | EUR      | constant | 22682.598838 |

-For a more comprehensive set of use-cases, refer to the [Case Studies page](./case_studies).
+For a more comprehensive set of use-cases, refer to the [Case Studies page](./use_cases).

 ## Appendix

 <a id="appendix_donors"></a>
 ### Donor groupings

-The following table shows the donor groupings available in `donor_groupings()`:
+The following table shows the donor groupings available through the `donor_groupings` method:

 | Group Name              | Description                                                                                                       |
 |-------------------------|-------------------------------------------------------------------------------------------------------------------|